Investing advice is everywhere. But just because everyone repeats the same old-time investment advice, it doesn’t make it true.

 How many times have you heard “buy the dip” over the past few years?
 It’s a popular sentiment with finance YouTubers and TikTok creators, but it is not a sound investment strategy.

 Buying the dip involves investing more into an asset as the price drops in hopes of owning more of the investment at a cheaper average price.
+The problem with this strategy is that it doesn’t consider your investment goals, risk tolerance, timelines, or other factors.

 Buying the dip typically refers to a single stock or crypto investment and requires concentrating a large portion of your investment portfolio in a single company.
 This can be a risky way to invest.

 Instead of buying the dip, consider dollar-cost-averaging into diversified investments, such as index funds.
-This allows you to buy on a regular basis regardless of price, and build a portfolio over time.
+This allows you to buy on a regular basis regardless of price and build a portfolio over time.

 Debt is bad